rockstor/rockstor-doc/disks.rst

 **Submit** this selection, this will change the "active" selection.
-Note that changing the "active" selection of a device can cause data loss so please consider this action carefully and read the configuration page warnings carefully.
+Note that changing the "active" selection of a device can cause data loss so please consider this action carefully and read the configuration page warnings before proceeding.
 In the case of btrfs in partition some safeguards are in place and appropriate warning messages will indicate their presence: consequently there are restrictions on what can be done and in what order, especially in the case of an existing btrfs partition.

-A further restriction is that only non Rockstor managed btrfs pool members can be wiped.
+One such restriction is that only non Rockstor managed btrfs pool members can be wiped.
 If any device forms part of a Rockstor managed btrfs pool, attempts to wipe the device will be rejected with the following message in red:

 "Selected device is part of a Rockstor managed pool.
 Use Pool resize to remove it from the relevant pool which in turn will wipe it's filesystem."

-So it is first necessary to either remove the device from it pool or delete the entire pool before it's members can be wiped.
+So it is first necessary to either remove the device from it's pool or delete the entire pool before it's members can be wiped.
 This is to avoid accidentally deleting a pool member.